andrewcooke/Drawing.jl/README.md

 ![landscape, centred](test/target/centred_landscape.png)

 `Paper(size; dpi=300, orientation=LANDSCAPE, background="white", border=0.1,
-centred=false)` intializes a Cairo context as above, but with the pixels sizes inferred from the paper size (eg "a4"), dpi and orientation.
+centred=false)` intializes a Cairo context as above, but with the pixel sizes inferred from the paper size (eg "a4"), dpi and orientation.

 ### Output Attributes